 However, what about diabetes?
 Is air pollution somehow linked to this chronic disease?

-Increasing numbers of Scielo suggest that exposure to air pollutants raises the risk of developing type 2.
-They prove the link between air contaminant level and the severity of human insulin sensitivity.
+Increasing numbers of Medical News Today suggest that exposure to air pollutants raises the risk of developing type 2.
+They prove the link between air contaminant levels and the severity of human insulin sensitivity.

 What’s more, they correlate the levels of harmful particulate matter in the environment with those of blood sugar levels in people who live in those areas.